Board of Directors

 Mark Prebble grew up in Saskatoon and graduated from the University of Saskatchewan with a Bachelor of Arts in Public Administration.
 In addition to his involvements with SES Solar Coop, Mark is Vice President of Varsity View Community Association, is an active member of the Saskatoon Rowing Club and a long-time volunteer with Camp Circle of Friends.
 Mark is a licensed realtor in Saskatoon with a strong interest in helping promote and sell energy efficient and environmentally sustainable homes.

-Board Member, Chair of Projects Committee
+Board Member, Member of Projects Committee

 Board Member, SES Appointtee